Emmacharleswilson/Discover3c/README.md

   <dt><a href="protective.html" target="_blank" alt="Protective Styles Page">Protective Styles Page</a></dt>
   <dd>The Protective Styles page was made with clear informative text and imagery in mind:
      <ul>
           <li><strong>Imagegry</strong> - Occupying around 60% of the page width while viewing on desktop, each image was cafely selected to properly portray the style that is being talked about.
-This images reduce in size retrospectively when the screen size is reduced.
+These images reduce in size retrospectively when the screen size is reduced.
           </li>
           <li><strong>Text</strong> - Occupying 60% of the page width while viewing on desktop, this was to keep everything nicely aligned and to the make the information clear and appealing.
 The width of the text increases to 90% on small screens and reduces in size.
           </li>